Sparing Expenses

 The Battery Backplane

-Initial AC-DC conversion, i.e., mains stepped down to 16V, occurs before power enters the system.
-This is performed in either GRiD's own aforementioned AC Power Pack or a third-party converter, (wall-wart).
-If one does use the power pack, then DC enters at the terminals on the rear-facing side of the battery backplane.
+If one does use the power pack, DC enters at the terminals located on the rear-facing side of the battery backplane.
 Otherwise, power enters at the DC inlet below the power switch and runs to the connector near the CORCOM filter.

-The TGC's power rails, if all goes well, are:
+The TGC's power rails are:

 +5V +12V